mblarsen/laravel-repository/README.md

 }
 ```

+Use with `Resources` suffix to return as a resource collection.

 ### `list(string|callabel $column = null, $query = null)`

 <a name="list"></a>

 Produces a result suitable for selects, lists, and autocomplete.
+All entries
-All entries that has a 'value' and a 'label' key.
+that has a 'value' and a 'label' key.

 If `$column` is omitted the default sort by is used.
-In many cases they'll be the same anyway.
+In many cases they'll be
+the same anyway.

-Note: if a callable is used the mapping is performed in memory, while a string is done in the database layer.
+Note: if a callable is used the mapping is performed in memory, while a string
+is done in the database layer.

 ### `find($id, $query = null)`